 2- How To Easily Compare Overgrips

-Overgrip is classified into three types: comfort, tackiness, and moisture absorption.
+Overgrip is classified into comfort, tackiness, and moisture absorption.

 Do you feel comfortable using the overgrip?
 Also, can you hold the racket while using minimal effort?
 During the game, will the racket slip from your hand?